jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 ### Creating Layouts
 When creating a Layout in the UI, the Layout Wizard provides 2 choices:

-- building the Layout from scratch (selecting bespoke column visibility, order and sorting) or duplicating what is currently in the grid.
+- building the Layout from scratch (selecting bespoke column visibility, order and sorting)

 - copying the currently selected Layout - this will include the Layout's current column visilbity and order but not any vendor information (e.g. column widths, grouping, pinned rows etc.)